 check Enable OAuth2/OpenIDConnect and fill the required OIDC settings.
 The

-- Client Id - the Client ID of the MIRACL application created in the previous step.
+- Client ID - the Client ID of the MIRACL Trust application created in the previous step.

-- Client Secret - the Client Secret of the MIRACL application created in the previous step.
+- Client Secret - the Client Secret of the MIRACL Trust application created in the previous step.

-- Callback URL - the URL which redirect from the Identity Provider to the
+- Callback URL - the URL which redirects from the identity provider to the

 WSO2 Identity Server Platform (